-After downloading the XLSX Template you can import it in your ELN as shown below:
+After downloading the XLSX template, you can import it in your Chemotion ELN as shown below:

-Please add either molfile or Smiles-Code to the import template.
-The import process will fail if both is entered.
+Please add either molfile or SMILES-Code to the import template.
+The import process will fail if both are entered.

 This icon helps the user to produce reports and organize the literature in their data.

 In the last section of the menu, one can find the copy and split functions.
-Generation of new samples with molecular structures that are already used by another samples can be carried out by two similar but not to be confused actions, Split Sample and Copy Sample.
+Generation of new samples with molecular structures that are already used by another samples can be carried out by two similar but not equal actions, Split Sample and Copy Sample.